bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 * Amara - Should be promoted to mid-level.
 * Björn - Lower end of senior.
-* Celeste - Solid mid-level.
+* Celeste - Solid junior.
 * Diego - Lower-end of junior.
 * Ezgi - Upper end of senior.